validator-network/cosmoshub-releases/README.md

 They are built using the official [cosmos-sdk](https://github.com/cosmos/cosmos-sdk) source code and provided here as a convenience for users unable to compile it.

-Please note that the binaries are provided without any warranties.
+Please note that the binaries are provided without any warranties and have not been thoroughly tested.
 Use at your own risk.

+Known issues:
+* gaiacli-win defaults to store user settings in the root of the drive.
+Provide a proper `--home` directory.
+* No Ledger support right now.

 ## gaiacli v0.33.0-76-g5bb6090e
 Binaries:  https://github.com/validator-network/cosmoshub-releases/releases/tag/v0.33.0-76-g5bb6090e